Fly Linq Zipline Prices & Hours 2023

-Alternatively, authorized ticket seller Vegas.com has discounted ride tickets here:
+Alternatively, authorized ticket seller Vegas.com will often have a limited number of discounted ride tickets for $34 here:

 You can also purchase tickets in person at the Linq, at their kiosks.
 These tickets are good for anytime the FlyLinq is open.
 Previously one would have to choose a time to ride, and prices were based on the time of day.